persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     - The optimal value convergence graph
     - The convergence graph of the errors

-    - Graph interactions:
+    - Graph interactivity:
         - Left-click to translate the graph
-        - Mouse wheel up/down to zoom/zoom out
+        - Mouse wheel up/down to zoom in/zoom out

   .. image:: /user_manual/graphical_interface/deterministic_analysis/optimizationResultWindowConvergence.png
       :align: center

-- The **Parameters** tab reminds the user all the parameters values to perform the analysis.
+- The **Parameters** tab reminds the user of all the parameters values to perform the analysis.

 - The **Model** tab shows the model content used to perform the analysis.